ajay-dhangar/algo/docs/Object Oriented Programming/abstraction.md

 ## Interface

-Another way to achieve abstraction in Java, is with interfaces.
+Another way to achieve abstraction in Java is with interfaces.

 The interface in Java is a mechanism to achieve abstraction.
-There can be only abstract methods in the Java interface, not method body.
+There can be only abstract methods in the Java interface, not a method body.
 It is used to achieve abstraction and multiple inheritance in Java.

 - It is an abstract class, that is, it cannot be instantiated
 - Since Java 8, we can have default and static methods in an interface.